nativerpc/nrpc-examples/README.md

 - Python
 - Typescript

-image?

-Implementation consists of 5 classes:
+On the implementation level there's 5 classes:

 - nprclass - Class annotation class, that is used to describe 5 things: request structures, reponse structures, class fields, remote services, service RPC methods.
 - RoutingSocket - Handles serialization, routing, and error tracking.
 Bind- and Connect-style routing sockets are used to connects services with clients.